 What is the commitment like if I were to be selected?

 Ambassadors are expected to participate in the GAP kick-off event and complete the Intercultural Effectiveness Scale (takes 10-15 minutes).
 After that, one mandatory group meeting every month.
 These meetings will typically last for about 90 minutes, and dinner will be served.
-In regards to meetings with your ambassador pair, the time commitment can vary and is really dependent on you and your ambassador pair.
-Ambassador pairs can meet over lunch or plan an excursion in the city.
+In regards to meetings with your ambassador group, the time commitment can vary and is really dependent on you and members of your ambassador group.
+Ambassador group members can meet over lunch or plan an excursion in the city.
 GAP offers at least one GAP-theme related excursion in New York City per semester.
 Excursions are free to all GAP participants.
 At the end of the program in April 2017, all ambassadors will take the Intercultural Effectiveness Scale again before they conclude the year.

 When will I know whether I am accepted?